Note on Minimization of Quasi M$^\natural$-convex Functions: Proofs

 \begin{proof} We provide a proof for completeness.
 We first note that the set $B$ always contains a minimizer of $f$.
 For an iteration of the algorithm, we say that it is \textit{of type $i$} if the hyperplane found in Step 3 is of the form $y(i)=\alpha$.
 In an iteration of type $i$, the value $u(B;i)- \ell(B;i)$ decreases by $(1/n)(u(B;i)- \ell(B;i))$ by the choices of the vector $x$ in Step 1 and the hyperplane in Step 3.
 This implies that after $O(n \log L)$ iterations of type $i$, we have $u(B;i)- \ell(B;i) < 1$, i.e., $u(B;i)= \ell(B;i)$, and therefore an iteration of type $i$ never occurs afterwards.
 Hence, after $O(n^2 \log L)$ iterations we have $u(B;i)= \ell(B;i)$ for all $i \in N$, i.e., $B$ consists of a single vector, which must be a minimizer of $f$. \end{proof}

-We now assume that $f$ is an s.s.\;quasi \Mnat-convex function, and show that the conditions (DR1) and (DR2) are satisfied in each iteration.
+We now assume that $f$ is an s.s.\;quasi \Mnat-convex function (i.e., satisfies {\SSQMn}) such that the effective domain of $f$ is a bounded \Mnat-convex set, and show that the conditions (DR1) and (DR2) are satisfied in each iteration.
 The minimizer cut property (Theorem \ref{thm:min-cut-qMnat}) guarantees the condition (DR2) for an s.s.\;quasi \Mnat-convex function.
 An axis-orthogonal hyperplane satisfying the condition in Step 3 can be found by evaluating function values $O(n^2)$ times.

 The condition (DR1), i.e., the nonemptiness of the peeled set $\widehat{B}$, can be shown as follows.
 We say that a set $S \subseteq \Z^n$ is an \Mnat-convex set (see, e.g., \cite[Section 4.7]{Mdcasiam}) if it satisfies the following exchange axiom: \begin{quote} $\forall x, y \in S$, $\forall i \in \suppp (x - y)$, $\exists j \in \suppm(x - y)\cup\{0\}$ such that